ktbolt/simvascular.github.io/documentation/rom_simulation/0d-solver/user-guide-run/readme.md

 ```

 Next, we create a solver from our configuration.
 The configuration can
-be specified by either a path to a JSON file:
+be specified by either a path to a JSON file.
+In this case we are using the test case ```steadyFlow_RLC_R.json```. if you have are running this code from the top level of the svZeroDSolver directory, use the following path.
+Otherwise, adjust the path to reflect the directory you are currently in.

 ```python
 >>> solver = pysvzerod.Solver("tests/cases/steadyFlow_RLC_R.json")